Qubut/Bias-Mitigation-in-Multiple-Agentic-Systems/README.md

 ## 📄 License

-This project is part of research initiatives.
-Please contact the maintainers for licensing information.
+This project is to be used in accordance with the [MIT LICENSE](./LICENSE)

 ## 🆘 Support